lux-g/Block-Element-Modifier-BEM-/README.md

 - its a methodology to writing HTML and CSS
 - way to easily maintain the code
+- you would start off with the Block with a class name of "card"
+- all the Elements below it would be "card__something"
+- the Modifier would be "card__something card__something--active"

 see example in html file